alexsoftware-java/drones-service/README.md

-# Drone Dispatcher Service
+# Drone Management Service

 ## Overview

-This repository contains a Drone Dispatcher Service developed using Spring Boot 3 and Spring Data JPA.
+This repository contains a Drone Management Service developed using Spring Boot 3 and Spring Data JPA.

 Rigorous testing has been integrated into the project using Mockito, JUnit 5, and WireMock.